onready/demo-next.js/README.md

 ## Demo Next.js

-This is a sample app that uses Next.js for server-side rendering of the React components.
+This is a sample app that uses Next.js for server-side rendering of React components.

 #### How I run it?